LukeEScott/GCP-Plex-Media-Server/README.md

 ## Mounting a NAS Drive

-Firstly, we need to install SSHFS as this is the protocal we're going to use to mount the NAS drive.
+Firstly, we need to install SSHFS as this is the protocol we're going to use to mount the NAS drive.
 You can install SSHFS by running the following command:

 ```bash
 sudo apt-get install sshfs